 While you're checking out “who” is ranking, you should also be checking out “what” is ranking.
 Are all of the top ten results root level domains (meaning www.competitor-site.com) or are there some pages ranking within them (meaning www.competitor-site.com/individual-page/)?

 If the top ten results for multiple terms are owned by root domains, that indicates to me that there is a higher level of competition for these terms.
 If I see a lot of pages ranking, then that indicates to me that the competition bar might not be as high.

 Researching the backlinks of the competition

-Providing the niche isn’t owned by the root domains or big brands, then I’ll take the top competition (the ones I continually see showing in the top ten for the various niche terms) and research their backlinks to see how much strength those results actually have.
+Providing the niche isn't owned by the root domains or big brands, then I'll take the top competition (the ones I continually see showing in the top ten for the various niche terms) and research their backlinks to see how much strength those results have.

 However, Open Site Explorer will spit back basic overview information on competitor link profiles for free under the “compare link metrics” tab allowing you to compare up to five root domains or individual pages at once.

-I just prefer to also be able to look through those links to see anchors, authority, etc via the paid version (and the other paid tools above).
+I just prefer also to be able to look through those links to see anchors, authority, etc. via the paid version (and the other paid tools above).

 Evaluating all of the above

-I’m looking to cross reference the above to get a level of the competition.
-If the top searches are owned by big brands, ranking with their root domains for the term and a 100,000 backlinks a piece, I’ll probably pass on the niche.
+I'm looking to cross reference the above to get a level of the competition.
+If the top searches are owned by big brands, ranking with their root domains for the term and 100,000 backlinks a piece, I'll probably pass on the niche.

 If the top searches are a mix of big brands, niche sites and blogs, root domains, pages and the top results have a few hundred backlinks a piece, then I'm now super interested in the niche.